mjmaher987/Py-Minus-Compiler/README.md

 This repository consists of practical homeworks (project) of Compiler Design course.

-In this project, out group has created a Pi-minus compiler.
+In this project, our group has created a Pi-minus compiler.

 Instructor: Dr. Gholamreza Ghassemsani